Designing healthcare platforms trusted by 400,000+ users

 Solution

-The updated Activity page.
+The updated Landing Page, Player Page with vastly improved accessibility, and Activity Page showing the full program with adherence.
 A lot more information, organized in a way that makes sense to users.

 Description